xanthous-tech/serverless-cdktf/README.md

 yarn add serverless-cdktf --dev
 ```

-just add the plu    gin into the `plugins` field in `serverless.yml` and it will do the rest.
+just add the plugin into the `plugins` field in `serverless.yml` and it will do the rest.

 # variables